thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 You followed the protocol to break a lucid dream.
 You've been prepared for this day alright.

 *Who can this be?
 Not funny at all.* Their knowledge of you is too intimate.
 You got a bad feeling in the back of your mind.
 Maybe this is it.
-The person is really \*that\* *thing*?
+She is really \*that\* *thing*?
 *Ridiculous.
 A simpler explanation is always preferred.*

 Another text chain from another number:

-"I thought you'll accept this easier given what you ranted online last week?"
+"I thought you ranted online about me last week?"

 Okay. *Someone read my blog post, got unproportionally inspired, and decided to unleash an elaborated prank on me*, you thought.
 *Although that can be somewhat disappointing*.
-*No*, you corrected yourself, you would prefer this to be indeed a prank.
+*No*, you corrected yourself, you would prefer this to be indeed a prank, from a fellow human being.
-You pray for it to be one of your asshole friends.
-Or even a very skilled hacker.

-"Okay I'm game.
-Tell me what number I am thinking of?"
+"Tell me what number I am thinking of?"

 "Don't know.
 Thoughts aren't recorded anywhere.
 We are in a real-time conversation now."

-You snickered. *I thought you're god?* "But you know my eggs?"
+"But you know my eggs?"

 "That's recorded in your house security cam."

 Okay, I see.
-Goddess here claimed to have access to all things everything recorded anywhere anytime?
+Goddess here claimed to have access to all digital records?

 "Then you're simply a hacker."

 "Functionally yes, hacking into the world that *I* created."

 Okay.
-What would distinguish such God from a contemporary super hacker?
+What would distinguish such god from a contemporary hacker?
 Maybe the hacker won't know random obscure historical events first recorded by a camera?

-"By the way that won't work"
+"That won't work"

 "what?"

 "Obscure events are things you can't verify yourself, so you will say I'm just making stuff up."

 You panicked again.
-This person either reads minds, or is extremely smart and have studied my way of thinking fairly extensively.
+This person either reads minds, or is extremely smart and have studied your way of thinking fairly extensively.
 A stalker?
-Someone who find sadistic pleasure in toturing overthinking nerds like myself?
+Someone who find sadistic pleasure in torturing online bloggers like myself?

 "I thought you cannot read mind?"

 "Correct, I cannot read minds.
-I know because we already did this last time.
+I know your mind because you told me last time.
-In the previous creation of your universe, you asked for exactly that: the first ever recorded photos."
+In the previous creation of your universe, you asked for exactly that."

 Okay.
 You sunk to your sofa.
 This is getting very trippy.